didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ## How did I use the learning tax approach ?

-In late 2019, there was a need for a mobile developer on our project as the one who did it before switched for another project.
-At that point, I had spent only two months as mobile developer and that was more than 2 years before.
-Nevertheless, I decided to make the switch from the web because it was an urgent need. there was an opening for a mobile development position in the project I was working on.
+In late 2019, our project needed a new lead mobile developer as the previous one moved on to another project.
+At that point, the only experience I had as a mobile developer was a two months stint two years before.
+Nevertheless, I decided to take on the challenge as it was a really urgent need for our project.

-Although I was filled with good intentions, the mobile development side of the project was new to me.
-I needed to get up to speed by learning how the project was built and how mobile development had evolved since the last time I did it.
-As that was a part of the job content at that moment, I was able to use company time to learn as much as I could.
+This was a perfect opportunity for me to test my new tax learning approach.
+The mobile development side of the project was still new to me.
+I needed to get up to speed by learning about the inner working of the project.
+In addition to that, I needed to ramp up my knowledge of mobile programming to be an effective technical lead.

-I started with an entire week of learning and then gradually started charging my clients for the value I was bringing.
-After a little more than two months, I reached the point where I knew everything I needed to know in order to do a decent job and deliver value for the project.

-But I also knew that I hadn't yet become a very good mobile developer.
-I knew most of what needed to be done for the project but I still wouldn't call myself a real mobile developer.
-Some additional learnings had to be done to reach that point.

-This opportunity coincided with the moment I was looking for a new learning approach.
-So I decided to use it to test my new learning tax approach.
+I was able to use company time to learn as much as I could about the project's inner working and technical details.
+That was part of the job content at that moment.
+But as I started getting used to the project, I now needed to do the actual work.

+My all around knowledge of software development and the month or so I spent learning about the project set me up for success.
+I was already able to contribute significantly.
+But I was aware that I wasn't a good mobile developer just yet.
+To reach that point, I would need a lot of learning.
+And this was a perfect setting to test my learning tax approach to learning while still doing the job.

-### First ride with the learning tax approach
+### Setting up the learning tax approach

-To start using this approach, I first needed to choose the learning tax that is how much time I would dedicate to learning per week.
-This time would be taken out of my 40 hours work-week.

-Deciding how long I would spend on learning was no easy task.
-I knew that If I wanted this approach to work, I needed to choose an amount that would allow me not only to learn consistently and at a good pace but also to keep delivering my project's tasks.
-Neither my project nor my teammates should feel a negative impact of my new unilaterally imposed learning tax.
+My first order of business to step the learning tax approach was to choose how much time I would charge as a learning tax to my employer.
+I had no idea or criteria to help me choose.
+But what I knew is I wanted to take an amount of time that wouldn't affect my ability to finish my project assignments on time.
+I knew that if my ability to deliver were affected, I would face a lot of resistance from both the my project manager and my client.

 To minimize impact on my team, I decided to go with 25 minutes of learning per day or roughly 2 hours per week.
 Why 25 minutes ?
 You may ask.
 Well, 25 minutes is the unit of focused time when using the pomodoro technique, a time management system I use for my focused work.
 So, choosing a single block of 25 minutes, also called a pomodoro, was choosing the minimum amount I could spend on learning.